 In addition to funding, IRLE will provide grantees with collaborative meeting space, opportunities for publication and promotion of work products, and other research support appropriate to the project.

 Award amounts: up to $6,000

-- Awardees must submit a one-page report within two weeks of the end of the grant period that describes the research accomplishments of the project.
+- Awardees must submit a one-page report on the research project’s status within two weeks after the grant period ends.

 - Masters and doctoral students with a GPA above 3.0 and no incompletes.

 - Applicants must be in residence at UC Berkeley and not on leave during the grant period.

 To apply, complete this form to submit the following:

 - Cover letter that includes (1) your interest and experience related to IRLE’s mission, (2) a short description (500 words) of your research project, a short description (500 words of how the funds will advance your research project, and (4) the name and department of your primary faculty advisor